-As California’s largest employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
-Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure and fair workplace free from discrimination.
+As a California employee-side law firm, we have the experience and resources to ensure that Santa Clara employees are adequately represented.
+Throughout every sector and covering employers with more than five employees, federal and state laws ensure that employees have the right to a safe, secure, and fair workplace free from discrimination.
 If you have been the victim of employment discrimination at work, our attorneys are here to fight for you.
-With decades of collective experience and the resources to take on the largest corporations, our firm is well positioned to fight on behalf of all victims of employment discrimination based on race.
+With decades of collective experience and the resources to take on the largest corporations, our firm is well-positioned to fight on behalf of all victims of employment discrimination based on race.

 Call us today at 877-789-9707.

 “I can’t say enough good things about Stephan Danz & Associates.
 Our case was particularly challenging, one that would likely have frightened off less skilled attorneys.
 Steve personally addressed our case, guiding us calmly through every step and ensuring that the process was civil and dignified.
 In the end, Steve negotiated a tremendous settlement for my co-plaintiff and me.
 Although more than five years have passed since our case began, I continue to send clients to Steve and his impressive team of attorneys.”